johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-03-06-Dawn-Commerce-Agents.md

 in which I explain what an Agent is, how they might be used in commerce, and how they might be implemented.
 The article is a high-level overview of the concept of Agents and how they might be used in commerce.
 It is not a technical deep dive.

-Feel free to read the full article [here.](https://www.commerce-architects.com/post/the-dawn-of-semi-autonomous-e-commerce-agents)
+Read the full article [here.](https://www.commerce-architects.com/post/the-dawn-of-semi-autonomous-e-commerce-agents)